bramvandenbussche/wp-bible/readme.txt

 == Screenshots ==

-1. This screenshot shows the text with a reference to one biblical passage (Mt 5:1-11) and you can see it beeing linked.
+1. This screenshot shows the text with a reference to one biblical passage (Mt 5:1-11) and you can see it being linked.
-2. When you move your mouse avove the link, a layer with biblical text is displayed.
+2. When you move your mouse above the link, a layer with biblical text is displayed.
 3. This is the Administration interface

 == Usage Instructions ==

-When your plugin is activated yust type the usual biblical references and the plugin will find them.
+When your plugin is activated just type the usual biblical references and the plugin will find them.

 Usually they look like: